Longford Gaelic Stats

 United Gaels 2-1

-Note: United Gaels was an amalgamation of St. Marys Granard and Abbeylara.
+Note 1: United Gaels was a combination of St. Marys Granard and Abbeylara.

 1947 Junior Championship Draw: